 FEMA developed the National Earthquake Technical Assistance Program (NETAP) as a mechanism for delivering direct assistance to the public to increase their knowledge and ability to analyze their risk, make a plan and take actions aimed at reducing their earthquake risk and supporting overall community resilience.
 NETAP is not a grant or cooperative agreement program but a contract managed by FEMA to rapidly deploy training and technical assistance to organizations and communities.
-The NETAP Toolkit for Earthquake Program Managers provides information on how states and territories can request NETAP assistance.
+The NETAP Resource Guide for Earthquake Program Managers provides information on how states and territories can request NETAP assistance.

 Background and Authorities